-Dr. Derek LeRoith is Professor and Interim Chief of the Division of Endocrinology, Diabetes, and Bone Disease.
-He is an internationally known researcher who investigates insulin and insulin-like growth factors in disease states.
+Dr. Andrea Dunaif is Professor and Chief of the Division of Endocrinology, Diabetes and Bone Disease.
+She is an internationally known researcher in women's health and leads an international effort to map the genes for polycystic ovary syndrome (PCOS), a leading cause of diabetes in women.

-Dr. Ronald Tamler is Associate Professor of Endocrinology, Diabetes and Bone Disease and Director of the Clinical Diabetes Institute for the Mount Sinai Health System.
+Dr. Ronald Tamler is Associate Professor of Medicine and Director of the Clinical Diabetes Institute for the Mount Sinai Health System.
 He is an expert in diabetes and develops case-based educational modules for residents on management of hyperglycemia.

-Dr. Richard Haber is Professor of Endocrinology, Diabetes, and Bone Disease.
-Dr. Haber is an expert in thyroid nodules and thyroid cancer.
+Dr. Richard Haber is Professor of Medicine and an expert in thyroid nodules and thyroid cancer.
 He conducts research investigating accuracy of fine needle aspiration and utility of neck ultrasound for pre-operative localization of parathyroid glands.